chikashimiyama/bpmf/README.md

 # FilterWithBPM (Udacity C++ Capstone project)
-bpmfilter is a command line tool that checks the BPM (Beat Per Minutes / the tempo of the song) of multiple mp3 audio files and filter the files whose BPM is outside the range of BPM the user specifies.
+bpmf is a command line tool that checks the BPM (Beat Per Minutes / the tempo of the song) of multiple mp3 audio files and filter the files whose BPM is outside the range of BPM the user specifies.

 # Motivation